cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 }
 ```

-And a mixture of the approaches covered previously can be used to import what you require from this type of module:
+A mixture of the approaches covered previously can be used to import what you require from this type of module:

 ### Import All Exports